 If the Studentship is renewed for the PhD, another return ticket from India to the United Kingdom will be awarded.
 The applicant may also be considered for a discretionary maintenance allowance for the period between completion of the MASt and commencement of PhD.

-The Schilt Studentship is intended for citizens of the United States who have applied for or already received an offer of admission for a postgraduate course.
-Preference will be given to applicants proposing to study one of the following courses in economics at the University of Cambridge:
+The Schilt Studentship is intended for citizens of the United States for a postgraduate course at the University of Cambridge.
+Preference may be given to applicants proposing to study one of the following courses in economics :

 Sheepshanks Studentship in Astronomy